rlt3/Symbolic-Unifier/README.md

 `f(?x) = f(5)`.
 That will return `f(5)`.

 Variables are defined as any constant prefixed with a `?`.
-A variable function isn't not allowed, e.g. `?x()`.
+A variable function isn't allowed, e.g. `?x()`.
 Constants are any value that's not a function, e.g. `5` or `a`.
 And a function is just a name with parenthesis wrapping arguments, e.g. `f(?x)`, `g(?y, f(?z))`, `h()`.